PrisWen/Bertelsmann-Scholarship-Data-Track/README.md

 **Thoughts :** I continue with the challenge of #sg_python_community with files.
 We also had a first meeting with the group #sg_spanish_english, thanks to @PuzzleDots @Pedro @Dragana Jovancevic @maibelca @susyjam and @Edgar Chacon
 Today I want to motivate @Shariq Lalani @Arcy Flores

+## Day 43 : January 21 , 2020 | Reviewed resources and solving project d2

+**Today's Progress :** I continue solving the project in Alteryx.
+I also read an interesting link about what is the Difference Between Test and Validation Datasets https://machinelearningmastery.com/difference-test-validation-datasets/

+**Thoughts :** I continue with the challenge of #sg_python_community with files.